 A new AD vaccine co-opts memory T helper cells to cajole B cells into producing anti-Aβ antibodies, report researchers in the March 13 Journal of Neuroscience.
-The primarily mouse study suggests that the vaccine could walk the thin line between rousing a strong attack on Aβ and inciting a dangerous inflammatory response.
+Done primarily in mice, the study raises hope that the vaccine could walk the thin line between rousing a strong attack on Aβ and inciting a dangerous inflammatory response.

 To achieve this balance, Michael Agadjanyan from the University of California, Irvine, and colleagues engineered a protein that repeats the first 12 amino acids of Aβ three times, interspersing each with a stretch of the tetanus toxin.
 Most adults have memory T cells that recognize that toxin because they were inoculated against the bacterium earlier in life.
 "The tetanus toxin epitopes should stimulate a T helper cell response that induces B cells to make antibodies to Aβ," said Agadjanyan.

 The method builds on previous work from Agadjanyan and UCI colleague David Cribbs, in which they had created a mixed peptide vaccine containing Aβ1-11 and a synthetic T cell-activating peptide (see ARF related news story).
 The newer version takes advantage of existing memory T cells.